 Chief Executive Officer

-Dr. Michael Moore Phd, DSc, FRCpath
+Dr. Michael Moore PhD, DSc, FRCpath

 Michael Moore began his career at the Paterson Institute for Cancer Research and Manchester University, where he was Reader in Experimental Oncology and Immunology and sometime Editor-in Chief of the British Journal of Cancer.

 In 2002, Dr Moore became Chief Executive Officer of Piramed Limited, a private UK-based biotechnology company dedicated to the discovery and development of small molecule inhibitors of PI 3-kinases.
-Piramed is credited with bringing this new class of drug to clinical trial on behalf of Cancer Research UK, Institute of Cancer Research and Ludwig Institute for Cancer Research.
+Piramed is credited with bringing this new class of drug to clinical trial on behalf of Cancer Research UK, the Institute of Cancer Research and the Ludwig Institute for Cancer Research.
 Piramed entered into collaboration with Genentech in 2005 with a headline valuation of $230 million and was subsequently acquired by Roche in 2008.

-Dr Moore practises as a biopharmaceutical consultant and business angel with a portfolio of non-executive directorships, including Chairman of Trillium Therapeutics Inc, a private Toronto-based biologics company, Myotec, a speciality pharma company spun out of Imperial College London and Charité University, Berlin and Oxford BioTherapeutics, a cancer antibody therapy-based company.
+Dr Moore practises as a biopharmaceutical consultant and business angel with a portfolio of non-executive directorships, including Chairman of Trillium Therapeutics Inc., a private Toronto-based biologics company, Myotec, a speciality pharma company spun out of Imperial College London and Charité University, Berlin and Oxford BioTherapeutics, a cancer antibody therapy-based company.
 He is also a Professor Associate in the Department of Cancer Genetics and Pharmacogenomics in the Brunel Institute.

 Martin Diggle MA (Oxon)

-Martin is a founder of Vulpes Investment Management, a Cayman Fund Manager which currently manages five funds including the Vulpes Life Sciences Fund; Chronos Therapeutics’ largest shareholder.
+Martin is a founder of Vulpes Investment Management, a Cayman Fund Manager which currently manages five funds including the Vulpes Life Sciences Fund, Chronos Therapeutics’ largest shareholder.
 An investment professional with over 29 years’ experience in investment banking and fund management, Martin has extensive, first-hand knowledge of the global financial markets.

 Martin has been an investor in life sciences and biotechnology since 1999 and has developed a passionate interest in the sector having worked closely with several companies as a stakeholder over the past decade.